Things to do in Sydney over the school holidays

 Darling Harbour Precinct

-Don’t forget to stop by the much-loved Darling Harbour Playground.
+You can stop by Madame Tussauds or WILD LIFE Sydney Zoo for some hands-on fun and unforgettable moments, or spend some time at the Darling Harbour Playground.
 With water features, climbing frames, and plenty of shaded spots, it’s the perfect place for kids to burn off energy while parents take a breather.

 Or, if you’re looking for something a bit more low-key with a bit of culture, you can venture into the Chinese Garden of Friendship at the southern end of Darling Harbour and immerse your family in the peaceful Chinese garden sanctuary.